JosefMamo12/Ex2_OOP/README.md

 **public List<NodeData> tsp(List<NodeData> cities)** -> * This particular tsp is kind of greedy algorithm, which chose the better node to start from.
 In the algorithm I issolate the relative nodes and edges that related to cities.
 I going over leftest city (x Location) and then looking for the promsing closest nod by using shortestPathDist function.
 The algoritm works for both sides to see if it better start from rightest side.

 **private DirectedWeightedGraph buildGraphOnlyForCities(List<NodeData> cities)** -> Building sub graph that contains all the edges and all the nodes that relative to specific cities list.

+**public Iterator<NodeData> nodeIter()** ->  Iterating over all varibles of the data structure that contains all the nodes of the graph, Throw exception when trying to change the graph while iterating.

+**public Iterator<EdgeData> edgeIter()** -> Iterate over all the edges of the graph using nodeIter() function and edgeIter(int node_id) to save using to another data structure. will throw exception because the use of the related iterators.

+**public NodeData removeNode(int key)** -> Remove of node by given key remove all the edges that out of that node, remove all the nodes thats get in to this node by using EdgeIn data structure.
+Returning null if the key is not exist.

+**public EdgeData removeEdge(int src, int dest)** -> Remove edge by given source and destination.
+Return null if the edge is not exist.

 ## GUI:
 gui is a class who Implements a graphical-visual interface where we can visually see the program results.